-In India, the general cultural expectation has been that married women should prioritize family and her children.
+In India, the general cultural expectation has been that married women should prioritize family and their children.
 Most believe that women need not work if the husband earns reasonably well.
 However, this is slowly changing.
 More women are not only joining the workforce but also breaking several gender stereotypes.
 In this article, we’ll take a look at some of the careers where only men dominated the top positions until now.

 Field of Science

 “Women can’t be funny” – this perception is being challenged by the likes of hugely popular comedians like Aditi Mittal, Radhika Vaz, Mallika Dua, and the internet sensation Lilly Singh, to name a few.
 Women have always been considered as emotional and sensitive to every issue, and some say that women can only cry and use tears as a weapon.
-But again, modern women have broken the stereotypes and proved that they could have a good sense of humour and be strong emotionally.
+But again, modern women have broken the stereotypes and proved that they could have a good sense of humor and be strong emotionally.

 It wasn’t common to see a woman in the cockpit just a few years back.
 But women’s career as pilots is now taking off.
 Recently, The Indian Navy has hailed its first woman pilot, with Sub Lieutenant Shivangi taking control of an aircraft in another significant milestone for the country’s armed forces.
 According to CNN, today, 2,600 women are flying for private airlines, like navy and helicopter pilots, and in other aviation-related capacities across India.
-The highest proportion (12 per cent) of female commercial pilots in the world are from India.
+The highest proportion (12 percent) of female commercial pilots in the world are from India.
 This is despite the country’s patriarchal society, which typically frowns on women in Such jobs.

-Often, many times, we have heard that women look good in Kitchen and cannot understand the financial accounting.
+Often, many times, we have heard that women look good in Kitchen and cannot understand financial accounting.
 But the women have proved that they are capable of handling finance.
 We can see more and more female chartered accountant, managers in a finance company and be successful.
 Learning and moving confidently is the key for successful women has shown in the financial industry.
-And whenever the women are being promoted in the industry, they are either made fun of as being promoted by mere luck or their character is blamed for being promoted soon.
+And whenever the women are promoted in the industry, they are either made fun of as being promoted by mere luck, or their character is blamed for being promoted soon.
 Yet again, women have proved them all wrong and worked harder.